20plus1/coral/README.md

 A module is a directory containing a Makefile file, some source files and some sub-directories; each sub-directory can potentially be a module by itself.
 Modules can only contain modules.
+No source file contains the main function.

 A tool is a directory containing a Makefile file, some source files and some sub-directories; each sub-directory can potentially be a module by itself.
-Tools can only contain modules.
+Tools can only contain modules. one of the source files in tool directory contains the main function.

 Modules can not contain tools.